sookiemonster/allerfree/README.md

 **Allerfree makes dining out with allergies a piece of cake.**

-## Product vision
-Allerfree is built for people with food allergies (and anyone dining with them) who want a faster way to decide where to eat.
-As a Chrome extension on Google Maps, it analyzes a restaurant’s menu photos and highlights potential allergens using your saved profiles, without requiring you to copy links or upload images elsewhere.
+Allerfree is a Chrome extension that analyzes a restaurant’s menu photos **directly on Google Maps** and flags dishes that could trigger your allergies.

-## How it works
-1. Open a restaurant on Google Maps and click the **Menu** tab (the one with menu images).

 ## How it works
 1. Open a restaurant on Google Maps and click the **Menu** tab (the one with menu images).